 Personalized medicine, using evolving technologies which pinpoint best treatment in individuals, is basically here.
 While not perfected by any means, it is the evolving future.
 There are now ways to better tailor treatment for individuals at every point in their anti-cancer journey.
 The video below showcases one of the companies which is on the cutting edge of clinical applications when is comes to exploiting identified molecular pathways in a particular cancer.
 They continue to report very impressive data at ASCO meetings and elsewhere.

 Another leading edge company which provides assays that overlap in some ways and provide different information in other ways is Foundation One .
-They focus on treatable genomic alterations and provide an interpretive report from your tumor tissue assay.
-These treatable foci will grow very rapidly over the near future.
-Watch the following video for more….
+They also focus on treatable genomic alterations and provide an interpretive report from your tumor tissue assay.